larr97/portfolio-project/documents/RAD.md

 - **Requirements Analysis**: The process of identifying and documenting the needs and functionalities of the portfolio system.
 - **Responsive Design**: A web development approach ensuring a consistent experience across devices of different screen sizes.
 - **Resume**: A downloadable document summarizing the developer’s qualifications and work experience.
+- **Resume Control**: The system function that handles resume download requests.

 #### S
 - **Scenarios**: Hypothetical situations describing how users interact with the portfolio.